Skip to main content

 Standard File

-Patti, and her husband Dave, are the founders of Blooms that Brighten, Inc., a Williamsburg nonprofit dedicated to donating fresh flowers to continuing care facilities.
-When not practicing, teaching or attending workshops for yoga, she enjoys any time spent outdoors, especially with her husband, two daughters and four rescue dogs.
+Patti and her husband, Dave, are the founders of Blooms That Brighten, Inc., a Williamsburg nonprofit dedicated to donating fresh flowers to continuing care facilities.
+When not practicing, teaching, or attending workshops for yoga, she enjoys any time spent outdoors and on her farm, especially with her husband, two daughters, and their dogs. [[w|padeblass, Connect with Patti]].